Lightning-AI/pytorch-lightning/pl_examples/basic_examples/README.md

 #### PyTorch Profiler

-This script shows you to activate the [PyTorch Profiler](https://github.com/pytorch/kineto) with Lightning.
+This script shows you how to activate the [PyTorch Profiler](https://github.com/pytorch/kineto) with Lightning.

 ```bash
 python profiler_example.py